Ext1se/MVP-Moxy-Dagger2-Toothpick/README.md

-The example of using Toothpick.
+### The example of using Toothpick.
-Using custom Scopes for the Presenter that has lifecycle different from Fragment.
+The example of using custom Scopes for the Presenter that has lifecycle different from Fragment.